pgeu/pgeu-system/docs/confreg/schedule.md

 Cross schedule sessions
 :     A cross schedule session is one that is not tied to a particular room, but instead spans across the entire schedule.
 Typical examples of this is coffee breaks and lunch.
+Cross schedule sessions do not show details about the session.

 ## Building a schedule graphically